 A Guide to Windshield Wipers

-It’s challenging to drive as safely as you want to when you can’t clearly see through your windshield.
-Dirt and grime buildup can reduce your visibility, so worn wipers could be a driving hazard.
-Replace your wipers for a clear view of the road.
+It’s challenging to drive safely when you can’t clearly see through your windshield.
+Dirt and grime buildup can reduce your visibility, so beaten-up wipers could be a driving hazard.
+Replace your worn wipers for a clear view of the road.

 Spotting the Signs